-The VFC320 is part of our line of CDC-recommended continuous data recorders for monitoring vaccine storage.
+The VFC320 is part of our line of continuous data recorders for monitoring vaccine storage.
 Geared for fast-paced clinical settings this temperature data logger provides 24/7 temperature monitoring of your vaccine supply.
 The digital display provides at a glance feedback on min/max and current readings

 - K-Thermocouple probe with Glycol bottle

 - Jumbo Display with min/max option

 - Audio/Visual Alarms

 DicksonWare Software is needed to communicate with this product and is sold separately.

 Our Dickson Data Division has specially trained representatives to address the needs of customers with large installations or unique demands.
 Please call 888-452-4626.